This guide will help you fix errors in the setup of an email account in Outlook 2002 or 2003.

 11. Ensure that your settings look like the settings shown in this screenshot.
 In particular, check that

-- Not ticked: This server requires an encrypted connection (SSL)
+- Ticked: This server requires an encrypted connection (SSL)

 12. Click OK, then Next and Finish.